Optimal coupling of HoW$_{10}$ molecular magnets to superconducting circuits near spin clock transitions: Results

 \subsection{Broad-band spectroscopy: field-tuned clock transitions}

-Figure~\ref{2Dplots} shows a two-dimensional map of the transmission derivative measured as a function of magnetic field and frequency.
-The data neatly show lines associated with the resonant absorption of microwave photons by the spins.
-Each of them corresponds to an allowed transition between two states having a different electronic spin wave function and the same nuclear spin state, such as those marked by vertical arrows in Fig. \ref{Set-up}.
-These resonance lines then provide a complete picture of the low-lying magnetic energy levels in HoW$_{10}$.
-In particular, they show the presence of a finite gap $\Delta \simeq 9.1$ GHz in the excitation spectrum associated with $4$ different level anti-crossings.
-The position of these lines can be simulated using the spin Hamiltonian
+Figure~\ref{2Dplots_4K2} shows two-dimensional maps of the transmission through a $400$ $\mu$m wide transmission line coupled to large pure (top panel) and magnetically dilute (bottom panel) crystals.
+These data were measured at $T = 4.2$ K with the dc magnetic field applied along the $Z$ axis.
+Because of the geometry of the line (see image in Fig. \ref{chip}a and simulations in \ref{chip}c), the microwave magnetic field felt by the crystal was mainly confined to the $Y-Z$ plane.
+The data neatly show changes in transmission associated with the resonant absorption of microwave photons by the HoW$_{10}$ spins.
+Each of these resonances corresponds to an allowed transition between two states with a different electronic spin state and the same nuclear spin state, such as those marked by vertical arrows in Fig. \ref{Levels}.
+These resonance lines provide then a complete picture of the low-lying magnetic energy levels in HoW$_{10}$.
+In particular, they show the presence of a finite gap $\Delta \simeq 9.1$ GHz in the excitation spectrum at $4$ different avoided level crossings.
+The spectroscopic patterns of pure and magnetically diluted crystals agree, save for the narrower lines observed in the latter case and the difference in absorption intensities associated with the number of spins that effectively couple to the propagating photons in each case.